7 Nights 8 Days Incredible Bhutan Tour

 This journey of 07 nights/08 days through Bhutan's western valleys immerses you in timeless scenery and kaleidoscopic culture.
 Each destination brings you closer to the kingdom's idyllic way of life.
 This 07-night/08-day trip brings you face-to-face with the revered beauty of Bhutan and Himalayan hospitality.

-Highlights of 7 nights/8 days Incredible Bhutan Tour
+Major Highlights of 7 nights/8 days Incredible Bhutan Tour

 • Visit the capital of Bhutan, Thimphu, and its key cultural and historic attractions